 Level of capabilities

 Georgia has demonstrated well-developed surveillance capacity in the public and animal health sectors.
-An Electronic Integrated Disease Surveillance System (EIDSS) is used for both sectorss, 72subject to , as been approved by Ministerial Order 2-238.
+An Electronic Integrated Disease Surveillance System (EIDSS) is used for both sectors.
+Out of 129 listed diseases, 72 are subject to immediate notification, as been approved by Ministerial Order 2-238.
 As an OIE member, Georgia is also obliged to report notifiable disease outbreaks to OIE through the WAHIS system (reports from Georgia are available in the World Animal Health Information Database, WAHID).

 There is one single national electronic system for surveillance of infectious diseases.
 EIDSS has 194 human and veterinary data entry sites across the country, and ensures the exchange of information in real time between the healthcare and veterinary sectors.
 Disease surveillance for human health and animal health are performed using the One Health approach, with EIDSS and a common electronic system.
 There is a list of agreed priority zoonotic diseases: brucellosis, anthrax, rabies, avian influenza, CCHF and poxvirus infections.